openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/01-01-creating-an-initial-project/assignment.md

 # Creating a new project

-Next you'll create a new project named `myproject` using the `oc` command line tool.
+Next, you'll create a new project named `myproject` using the `oc` command line tool.

 ----